vanilla-reforged/vmangos-docker/README.md

 crontab -e
 ```

-#### Add the following lines to the crontab file, change the paths to fit your installation:
+#### Add the following lines to the crontab file, change the paths to fit your installation (change the paths to fit your installation):

 ```sh
 ##########